This document was last updated on November 17, 2023. Click here

 - Are Pioneer Pursuit and the Pioneer Certificate program the same?

 No, they’re not the same.
-The Pioneer Pursuit Contest is designed to document every man, woman and child that lived in Washington Territory on or before November 11, 1889.
+The Pioneer Pursuit Program is designed to document every man, woman and child that lived in Washington Territory on or before November 11, 1889.
 The Pioneer Certificate (and First Citizens) program is a way to purchase a certificate signifying that your ancestor was in Washington Territory on or before statehood.
 If your ancestor was in Washington on or before December 31, 1900, you may be eligible to purchase a First Citizen Certificate.
-To get more information about the Pioneer Certificate program, click here.
+To get more information about the Pioneer Certificate program, click here

 - I already have a Pioneer Certificate.
 Can I use that information for Pioneer Pursuit?